-- Great coaches encourage, motivate and allow players to enjoy playing. - Coaches that find the correct mix of being demanding AND positive are the best motivators of young players. - Motivation is relationship based.
+- Great coaches encourage, motivate and allow players to enjoy playing. - Coaches that find the correct mix of being demanding AND positive are the best motivators of young players. - Motivation is relationship-based.
 Do your best to care for, respect, and understand your players. - Things that get rewarded get done and they perpetuate themselves.
-Reward effort and behavior. - Use positive and direct communication.
-Correct privately and praise publicly. - Attach the name and the action to every praise and every correction.
-Look for positives on a daily basis. - O The closer in time the correction is made, the stronger impact to the player/learner. - Build on successes small successes will lead to bigger successes. - Be creative and enjoy your coaching experience.
+Reward effort and behavior. - Use positive direct communication correct privately and praise publicly. - Attach the name and the action to every praise and every correction.
+Look for positives on a daily basis. - O The closer in time the correction is made, the stronger the impact to the player/learner. - Build on successes small successes will lead to bigger successes. - Be creative and enjoy your coaching experience.
 Show your enjoyment.
-End each practice/game on a positive note. - You will find that being POSITIVE is CONTAGIOUS! - Teach, find and model individual worth.
+End each practice/game on a positive note. - Be positive.
+You will discover that POSITIVITY is CONTAGIOUS! - Teach, find and model individual worth.
 Find the good in every kid.